PolyhedraZK/nbnet/README.md

-  start-all           Start all existing ENVs stop                Stop an existing ENV stop-all            Stop all existing ENVs push-nodes          Push a new node to an existing ENV migrate-nodes       Migrate an existing node to another host,
+  start-all           Start all existing ENVs stop                Stop an existing ENV stop-all            Stop all existing ENVs push-nodes          Push some new nodes to an existing ENV migrate-nodes       Migrate some existing nodes to other hosts,
-                      NOTE: the node will be left stopped, a `start` operation may be needed kick-nodes          Remove an existing node from an existing ENV switch-EL-to-geth   Switch the EL client to `geth`,
+                      NOTE: the 'new' node will be left stopped, a `start` operation may be needed kick-nodes          Remove(destroy) some node from an existing ENV switch-EL-to-geth   Switch the EL client to `geth`,
                       NOTE: the node will be left stopped, a `start` operation may be needed switch-EL-to-reth   Switch the EL client to `reth`,
-                      NOTE: the node will be left stopped, a `start` operation may be needed push-hosts          Add a new host to the cluster kick-hosts          Remove a host from the cluster show                Default operation, show the information of an existing ENV show-all            Show informations of all existing ENVs list-web3-rpcs, -w  List all web3 RPC endpoints of the entire ENV
+                      NOTE: the node will be left stopped, a `start` operation may be needed push-hosts          Add some new hosts to the cluster kick-hosts          Remove some hosts from the cluster show                Default operation, show the information of an existing ENV show-all            Show informations of all existing ENVs list-web3-rpcs, -w  List all web3 RPC endpoints of the entire ENV